digicol/dcx-sdk-php/README.md

 ## Versions

-If need to use the old `DCX_Api_Client` class, check out the [1.0.0 release](https://github.com/digicol/dcx-sdk-php/releases/tag/1.0.0).
+If you need to use the old `DCX_Api_Client` class, check out the [1.0.0 release](https://github.com/digicol/dcx-sdk-php/releases/tag/1.0.0).

 For everyone else, we recommend the latest, [Guzzle](http://guzzlephp.org/)-based version.